joshanthony/cluster/README.md

 ##To do

-1. Documentation
+1. Default style documentation;
-2. Icons (fix or swap to a new default icon pack)
+2. Icons (fix or swap to a new default icon pack);
-2. More complicated form styles
+2. More complicated form styles;
-3. Table styles
+3. Responsive table styles;
-4. Media styles
+4. Image/video/audio styles; and
-5. Resuable examples
+5. A set of example designs.

 ## Acknowledgements